$\sigma$-PCA: a building block for neural learning of identifiable linear transformations

 to Eq. \ref{eq:weighted-subspace-algorithm-update}, or

 to Eq. \ref{eq:weighted-subspace-algorithm-update-2}.
 The latter can be derived from the gradient of

 We thus arrive at a total loss that maintains unit norm columns:

-We see that this combines reconstruction, weighted regularisation, and weighted variance maximisation.
-We can also note from this that $\lambda_i$ should be $\leq 1$ to avoid the variance maximisation term overpowering the other terms.
+We see that this combines reconstruction, weighted regularization, and weighted variance maximization.
+We can also note from this that $\lambda_i$ should be $\leq 1$ to avoid the variance maximization term overpowering the other terms.